alisw/boost/libs/outcome/doc/src/content/faq/_index.md

 as for aborting the construction of any `struct` type.

-It is recognised that these weak guarantees may be unsuitable for some people, so Outcome implements `swap()` with much stronger guarantees, as one can refine, without too much work, one's own classes from `result` and `outcome` implementing stronger guarantees using `swap()` as the primitive building block.
+It is recognised that these weak guarantees may be unsuitable for some people, so Outcome implements `swap()` with much stronger guarantees, as one can locally refine, without too much work, one's own custom classes from `result` and `outcome` implementing stronger guarantees for construction and assignment using `swap()` as the primitive building block.

-Therefore for the Swap operation only, if no more than **one** of the underlying types has a throwing swap, `result` and `outcome` perform that operation *first* before all others.
-This implements the strong exception guarantee.
+The core ADL discovered implementation of strong guarantee swap is {{% api "strong_swap(bool &all_good, T &a, T &b)" %}}.

-If *two or more* of the underlying types has a throwing swap, then only the basic exception guarantee is provided.
-Be aware that values and errors may become mismatched in this situation e.g. the value might get swapped, but if the error fails to swap, and then the value fails to get swapped back, the two results or outcomes would end up with mismatched values and errors.
-In that situation, the flags are forced into a consistent state i.e. there cannot be a valued *and* errored result, nor a result with neither value nor error.
-In this sense the basic guarantee is met, however correct program operation when values and errors have become mismatched is unlikely.
+This can be overloaded by third party code with custom strong guarantee swap implementations, same as for `std::swap()`.
+Because strong guarantee swap may fail when trying to restore input state during handling of failure to swap, the `all_good` boolean becomes false if restoration fails, at which point both results/outcomes get marked as tainted via {{% api "has_lost_consistency()" %}}.

-The simple solution to avoiding this situation, or indeed to ensure the strong exception guarantee for all operations, is to always choose your error and exception types to have non-throwing constructors, assignments and swaps e.g. `error_code` and `exception_ptr`.
+It is **up to you** to check this flag to see if known good state has been lost, as Outcome never does so on your behalf.
+The simple solution to avoiding having to deal with this situation is to always choose your value, error and exception types to have non-throwing move constructors and move assignments.
+This causes the strong swap implementation to no longer be used, as it is no longer required, and standard swap is used instead.

 ## Does Outcome have a stable ABI and API?